carlrafting/stewpot/README.md

 ## HTTPS Configuration

-In order to run chugger development server with HTTPS enabled, you'll have to make sure chugger can bind to port 443.
+In order to run stewpot development server with HTTPS enabled, you'll have to make sure stewpot can bind to port 443.

 ### Linux & WSL